kairveeehh/portfolio-dev/README.md

 - magicdocs
 -rant app as a blog app
 - pregcare
+-youtube simulator
+- clis
+-cah
 ### unsure of
-- cah
-- rust clis

 - spotify and smaller projects
 ### try to make
 - smt using websockets